Topics Meeting of Code Administration Managers and Practitioners for FY2022

 Mr. Michiaki Furue, Chief, Supervisory Guidance and Narcotics Control Division, Pharmaceutical and Life Sanitation Bureau, Ministry of Health, Labour and Welfare, gave a lecture titled "The 'Sales Information Provision Activity Monitoring Project'".

 After explaining the background and overview of the "Monitoring of Sales Information Provision Activities of Ethical Drugs" in FY2021, Mr. Furue gave an overview of the results of the FY2021 project, stating that both the number of suspected violations and the number of cases had increased compared to FY2020; however, with the Corona disaster, it was difficult to evaluate the size of the number of cases.
 He stated that it is difficult to evaluate the size of the number of cases.
-Next, he discussed the main cases of questionable reports and explained the key points.
+Next, he highlighted the main cases of questionable reports and explained the key points of the reports.

 He also mentioned other cases that are included in the report and those that are not included but require attention.
 Regarding the latter, he explained about cases that lack explanation in terms of safety and cases that need attention as slanderous expressions of other companies.